How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

 Remove the microscope from the build plate and home all axes.

-Verify configured Toolhead XY offset:
+Verify a configured Toolhead XY offset

-If needed change the microscope's crosshair size to fit the nozzle opening.
+If needed, change the microscope's crosshair size to fit the nozzle opening.

 Remove the microscope from the build plate and home all axes.